-Teaching activities are primarily at the Camden Campus during the first two years of study.
-In years 1 to 2, the teaching, revision and assessment period is spread over 40-42 weeks and typically includes three weeks around Christmas and two weeks around Easter, when no teaching is scheduled.
-At the end of years 1 to 2, there is a summer break before teaching activities commence in September, which is the start of the new academic year.
+In year 1 the teaching, revision and assessment period is spread over 40-42 weeks and typically includes a period of 3 weeks around Christmas and 5-6 weeks around Easter where no teaching is scheduled.
+At the end of year 1 there is a summer break before teaching activities commence in the new academic year in September.
+Year 1 teaching is primarily at the College's Camden campus.